VictoriaMetrics/vmctl/README.md

 `vmctl` supports the `influx` mode to migrate data from InfluxDB to VictoriaMetrics time-series database.

-See `./vmctl influx --help` for details.
+See `./vmctl influx --help` for details and full list of flags.

 To use migration tool please specify the InfluxDB address `--influx-addr`, the database `--influx-database` and VictoriaMetrics address `--vm-addr`.
 Flag `--vm-addr` for single-node VM is usually equal to `--httpListenAddr`, and for cluster version